Thank you for recycling:

 When recycling is contaminated, the contents of the whole bin and – in many cases – lorry load must be treated as waste and not recycled.

 - used electrical items – take small items to 10 recycling points, and larger items to our recycling sites.
-There’s also a collection service.
+Find out about our collection service.